-Bidding for spring 2017 externship opportunities will be launched in mid-October.
-Opportunities listed as part of the Spring 2017 Externship Program are non-paid legal internship opportunities that qualify for academic credit for the spring 2017 semester.
-Please note the Spring 2017 Externship Program is a seperate program to the Fall 2016 Recruiting Program.
+Bidding for fall 2017 externship opportunities is underway.
+Opportunities listed as part of the Fall 2017 Externship Program are approved, non-paid legal internship opportunities that qualify for academic credit for the fall 2017 semester.
+Please note the Fall 2017 Externship Program is a seperate program to the Fall Recruiting 2017 Program.
 If you are unsure as to the differences between the two programs, please contact your CDO advisor to learn more about each program.

 How does a student submit a self-secured placement to the Externship Program Committee for consideration and approval to be converted into an externship placement?